Alluxio/alluxio/docs/Running-Hadoop-MapReduce-on-Tachyon.md

 # Prerequisites

 The prerequisite for this part is that you have [Java](https://github.com/amplab/tachyon/wiki/Java-setup/).
-We also assume that you hvae set up Tachyon and Hadoop in accordance to these guides [Local Mode](Running-Tachyon-Locally.html) or [Cluster Mode](Running-Tachyon-on-a-Cluster.html)
+We also assume that you have set up Tachyon and Hadoop in accordance to these guides [Local Mode](Running-Tachyon-Locally.html) or [Cluster Mode](Running-Tachyon-on-a-Cluster.html)